 Area wide transportation planning in the Madison metropolitan area has been officially in progress since 1961 under the original title "Madison Area Transportation Study (MATS)."
 In 1970, the Madison Area Transportation Plan was approved by each of the participating governmental units, and the Transportation Study entered the "continuing phase" and reorganized to be part of the Dane County Regional Planning Commission (DCRPC), under the title of the Dane County Transportation Study (DCTS).
-In November 1999, following a reorganization of the DCRPC, the Governor redesignated the Metropolitan Planning Organization for the Madison Area Metropolitan Planning Organization (MPO) to conduct transportation established a new Madison Area Metropolitan Planning Organization (MPO) to conduct transportation planning and programming for the metropolitan area, transferring this function from the DCRPC to this newly created entity.
+In November 1999, following a reorganization of the DCRPC, the Governor redesignated the Metropolitan Planning Organization for the Madison urbanized area by agreement with the City of Madison.
+The redesignation established a new Madison Area Metropolitan Planning Organization (MPO) to conduct transportation planning and programming for the metropolitan area, transferring this function from the DCRPC to this newly created entity.
 The Madison Area MPO went through another redesignation in May 2007 to bring the structure and membership into compliance with Federal regulations.
 The name of the MPO was changed to the Madison Area Transportation Planning Board (MATPB).
 The name of the MPO was subsequently changed again to Greater Madison MPO in 2020.

-Madison metropolitan area transportation planning and programming now has an organizational structure that provides for the Greater Madison MPO to serve as the policy body (see Structure Chart).
+Madison metropolitan area transportation planning and programming now has an organizational structure that provides for the Greater Madison MPO to serve as the policy body.
 The MPO Technical Coordinating Committee (TCC) advises the MPO on transportation planning issues.
 Various other ad hoc project or study committees assist with particular transportation planning studies.
-The September 2022 memberships of the MPO Board and MPO TCC are included on pages 3-6 and 3-7.

 The overall management structure of the planning work program activities is that of a Director/Planning Manager and Transportation Planning staff members, in carrying out the policy directions of the MPO.
-Transportation planning staff is provided by the City of Madison, and located in the City's Planning Division within the Planning & Community & Economic Development Department (see Attachment 5).
+Transportation planning staff is provided by the City of Madison, and located in the City's Planning Division within the Planning & Community & Economic Development Department.
 The necessary interagency and intergovernmental coordination of planning work program activities is coordinated by planning staff contacts with appropriate agencies and by the input of the MPO Technical Coordinating Committee.